top of page

 EVALUATION

-There is no evaluation in Reflective Supervision.
+There is no evaluation in Person-Centered Supervision or Reflective Supervision.

 CLIENT CONFIDENTIALITY AND PRIVILEGED COMMUNICATION